How to Configure a Shared Local Database and Improve Performance Using SQL Server Across Multiple Brokers

 You will have to apply this configuration to each Thinfinity Workspace Primary Broker that you wish to connect to the SQL Database.

-• Open the Thinfinity Configuration Manager and navigate to the Database tab.
-Then, to the right of Database Connections select the + sign to add an SQL database connection and Name it.
-Then click OK.
+1. Open the Thinfinity Configuration Manager and navigate to the Database tab.
+Then, to the right of Database Connections field click the + sign to add an SQL database connection and give it a name then click OK.

 Server Name = SQL Server name\Instance name